abdullahkahriman/abdullahkahriman/README.md

 ### Hi there 👋

 My name is Abdullah Kahriman.
-I live in :tr:
+I live in Turkey.

 **📫 Where to find me:**
 You can find and get touch with me on these accounts!